 Provincetown Fudge Factory has been making world-famous, original recipe fudge since 1984.
 Provincetown Fudge Factory has a tradition of crafting delicious fudge.
 It’s made in small batches using an old-fashioned recipe, made with chocolate liquor, fresh whole milk, cream and butter.
 These ingredients, along with the expert handling have allowed Fudge Factory to consistently craft a Provincetown favorite.

 Cape Cod Chocolatier (Centerville)

-Founders Carol and Rob Cronin opened the Cape Cod Chocolatier in the summer of 2002.
-“Chocolate is a lot about nostalgia,” Carol says.
-Rob has honored this sentiment with his recipes, which require the same tools candy makers have been using for generations: a copper kettle, wooden paddle and the finest ingredients.
+Their chocolates are made the old fashioned way with a copper kettle, wooden paddle and the finest ingredients.
 These Cape Codders have pursued excellence in making hand crafted delights, and have shared the joy of chocolate with fellow locals and visitors alike.
 They have built their business around a coastal ethos: celebrate traditions, and make new ones with friends and family.